Analysis

 Jenkins format

 This is a multiline text code described by Bob Jenkins, and used in his HOMFLY-PT polynomial software.
-Regina can happily display the Jenkins format for multiple-component links.
+Regina can happily display the Jenkins format for multiple-component links, and for both classical and virtual link diagrams.

 In this format, a link is described by a sequence of integers separated by whitespace.
 We assume that there are n crossings in the link, labelled arbitrarily as 0,1,2,….
 The sequence of integers will contain, in order: